 Our legal basis for using your information

 In some cases, we will only use your personal information where we have your consent.
 However, there are other lawful reasons that allow us to process your personal information and one of those is called ‘legitimate interests’.
 This means that the reason that we are processing information is because there is a legitimate interest for Greenhouse Sports to process your information to help us to achieve our vision.

 Whenever we process your personal information under the ‘legitimate interest’ lawful basis we make sure that we consider your rights and interests and will not process your personal information if we feel that there is an imbalance.

 We may use publicly available information, for example, to find new potential supporters and to invite them to be involved in supporting our cause through tailored communications.
 This processing of publicly available personal information ensures that approaches are only made to people that may be interested in our cause.

 - Access to your personal information: You have a right of access to personal data held by us.
-This right may be exercised by emailing us.
-Please provide us with evidence of your identity.
+This right may be exercised by clicking here to find out how, using an online form if you prefer.
+You will need to provide us with evidence of your identity.
 Individuals will not be charged, unless the request is unreasonable, persistent or time consuming; in such circumstances a charge of £10 per subject access request will be levied.
 The data controller will aim to provide the relevant data within 14 days.

 - Right to object: You can object to our processing of your personal information where we are relying on a legitimate interest and there is something about your situation which makes you want to object to processing on this ground.
 You also have the right to object where we are processing your personal information for direct marketing purposes.